Safe Output Regulation of Coupled Hyperbolic PDE-ODE Systems: Unmeasured States and Unknown Disturbances

 \subsection{State observer and disturbance estimator}

 In the last section, we have proposed the nominal control design on the basis of a completely known model.
-In practice, the distributed states in PDE, and also the external disturbances, are always inaccessible.
-Therefore, we use the measurements at the boundaries, i.e., $Y(t)$, $z(1,t)$, together with the known reference signal $r(t)$, to build the state and disturbance observer to estimate the unmeasured distributed states and the unknown external disturbance:
+In practice, the full states, and also the external disturbances, are always inaccessible.
+Therefore, {we use the measurements $y_1(t)=C_1Y(t)$, $z(1,t)$, together with the known reference signal $r(t)$, to build an extended observer to estimate the unmeasured states and the unknown external disturbance: } with the initial states $\hat z[t_0], \hat w[t_0],\hat v(t_0)$ chosen in the known bounds given in Assumptions \ref{as:bound}, \ref{as:boundv}, where $[\hat v_r,\hat v_d]$ is the estimate of external signals $v^T=[v_r, v_d]$, and $\hat z$, $\hat w$, $\hat Y$ are observer states.
+The gains $\bar G_i=G_i\bar P_d$, $i=2,3,4,5$.
+The observer gain $L_y$ is selected such that $A-L_yC_1$ Hurwitz, considering that $(A, C_1)$ is observable in Assumption \ref{as:ob}.
+Ohter observer gains $L_r$, $L_y$, $L_d$, $L_1(x)$, $L_2(x)$ are defined later.
+Define the estimation error states